 Where to find izakaya

 Izakaya can be found in large numbers all across Japan, such as around major train stations, entertainment districts, shopping areas and restaurant floors of department stores.
-Many izakaya are only open in the evenings.
+Many izakaya are open only in the evenings.
 Some popular izakaya districts include:

 How to enjoy an izakaya